 Countless articles pumped out by New York media channels rate Queens as a suburb.
 Maybe the most diverse suburb, but a suburb nonetheless.

 Population density, apartment buildings, condos, and heavily trafficked sidewalks follow the routes of the subway lines.
 Other areas are also thickly settled, especially along bus routes, LIRR tracks, and main thoroughfares.
-It's the communities farthest from the transportation grid that look and feel the most suburban.
-Or the ones so exclusive that most folks are priced out, like Douglas Manor in the borough's far northeastern corner.
+The communities farthest from the transportation grid look and feel the most suburban, as do the ones so exclusive that most folks are priced out, like Douglas Manor in the borough's far northeastern corner.
 In general, the eastern half of Queens, which the subway doesn't serve, has the most suburban character and more in common with Nassau County than with Long Island City or Jackson Heights.

 A lot of the perception that Queens is a suburb stems from Manhattan's status as the most densely populated area in the United States.
 Anywhere else looks sprawling in comparison.

 Queens may often get overshadowed by Brooklyn and Manhattan, but this borough has a lot to offer in itself.
 Thousands of people flock to see the New York Mets baseball games at Citi Field as well as catch the U.S. Open tennis matches, which are held at Flushing Meadows—Corona Park.
 Queens is also home to two great underrated museums: MoMA PS1 and the Museum of the Moving Image.